-Many people — maybe you? — stopped following their dreams way too early in life because their talents were ignored, minimized, or shamed.
-They didn’t have the chops to win an American Idol competition or nab an Olympic gold medal so they stopped expressing their inborn gifts altogether.
+Many people—maybe you—stopped following their passion and purpose way too early in life because their talents were ignored, minimized, or shamed.
+They didn’t have the chops to win an American Idol competition or nab an Olympic gold medal, so they stopped expressing their inborn gifts altogether.

 You don’t need to be an award winner to rock your life.
 Living your dream life is about discovering your superpowers and feeling vibrant and joyful when you use them.
 It’s about owning what makes you unique and finding like-minded people to support you.

-Here are 10 success principles to help you live a rich and rewarding life on your terms that have worked with thousands of people in my workshops and will work for you, too.
+Here are 10 success principles to help you reach your goals and live a rich life on your terms.

 1. Get a Hobby to Move Closer to Your Dreams